Parde Mein Rehne Do: Cast

-Additionally, Dananeer Mobeen and Yasir Hussain was also appear.
+Additionally, Dananeer Mobeen and Yasir Hussain also appear.

 Production

 Wajahat Rauf announced on 1 March 2020 that he began the production of his new film, titled Parde Mein Rehne Do, with his wife Shazia Wajahat as an executive producer.
-While Hania Aamir already knew about Mohsin Ali's story, Rauf joined as director and producer afterward and wanted a strong male character, so he cast Ali Rehman Khan.
-They had an intention to release the film that year, however after the half course of 18 days, the filming was paused on 19 March due to the COVID-19 pandemic in Pakistan.
+While Hania Aamir already knew about Mohsin Ali's story, Rauf joined as director and producer afterwards and wanted a strong male character, so he cast Ali Rehman Khan.
+They had an intention to release the film that year, but after half a course of 18 days, the filming was paused on 19 March due to the COVID-19 pandemic in Pakistan.
 Later, after the lockdown restrictions lifted, the principal photography was resumed and wrapped-up on 22 February 2021 after the other 18 days, following the post-production phase.